 It is important to address this problem in order to help countries of Central and Eastern Europe move forward on the road to energy reforms and limit energy waste and air pollution.

-Habitat for Humanity and USAID Residential Energy Efficiency for Low Income Houselholds (REELIH) project aims to improve living standards in multi-unit apartment buildings in Eurasia.
+Habitat for Humanity and USAID Residential Energy Efficiency for Low Income Households (REELIH) project aims to improve living standards in multi-unit apartment buildings in Eurasia.
 It focuses on developing a regional effort, resources and networks to address the impact of rising energy prices on collective housing.

 The REELIH project includes the involvement of all stakeholders who promote, create, finance and directly implement energy efficiency projects.